greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/accessibility-engineer_1_1.md

 ---
-title: "Accessibility Engineer"
+title: Accessibility Engineer
-description: "At GitLab, Accessibility Engineers collaborate closely with product designers, engineers, UX researchers, technical writers, and other team members to ensure GitLab's products are accessible to all users, including those with disabilities."
+description: At GitLab, Accessibility Engineers collaborate closely with product designers, engineers, UX researchers, technical writers, and other team members to ensure GitLab's products are accessible to all users, including those with disabilities.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/accessibility-engineer_1_1/
+linkTitle: Accessibility Engineer
+type: docs
 ---

 ## Accessibility Engineer Roles at GitLab